olizilla/lotus-openrpc-client/README.md

 _Generated with [open-rpc/generator] from [lotus 1.7.0-dev openrpc definition](https://github.com/filecoin-project/lotus/tree/f4a2c8fa49dfc456090f5a5ea1b4ae62d33b4f85/build/openrpc)_

+⚠️ This is currently an exploration to see what is possible; not for consumption. ⚠️

 ## Provenance

 Get the openrc definitions from the lotus repo, ungzip them, and pass them to the [open-rpc/generator].